Alexis Hornbuckle: Overseas career

-After Basketball
+Personal life

 Alexis is currently a Certified Personal Trainer at Alexis Hornbuckle Basketball.
 She is also podcast host of The Collective Unfiltered and Buck & 2MC Lady Vol Show on the Volunteer Roadshow.
 She has interviewed many athletes and influencers such as former Tennessee Lady Vol basketball players Chamique Holdsclaw and Brittany Jackson.
 She has hosted other podcasts on the Volunteer Roadshow with former University of Tennessee football star player Billy Ratliff and former University of Tennessee men's basketball and NBA star player Jarnell Stokes.